 Two different breeds, similar names

 Calgary adopters searching “old english bulldog for adoption” are looking for two different things.
-Some want the English Bulldog (AKC/CKC breed, severe brachycephalic, 8 to 10 year lifespan, $40K to $100K+ lifetime medical).
-Others want the Olde English Bulldogge (UKC breed since 2014, modern recreation by David Leavitt starting 1971, much healthier anatomy, 11 to 14 year lifespan).
+Some want the English Bulldog (AKC/CKC breed, severe brachycephalic anatomy, 8 to 10 year lifespan, very high lifetime medical cost).
+Others want the Olde English Bulldogge: a UKC breed since 2014, recreated by David Leavitt starting in 1971, with healthier anatomy and an 11 to 14 year lifespan.
 The breeds look similar but are genetically and medically different.
-This guide is the side-by-side comparison so Calgary adopters can choose the right one.
-Plus the “Mini English Bulldog” marketing warning that catches many first-time adopters.
+This guide is the side-by-side comparison so Calgary adopters can choose the right one for their household and neighbourhood.
+It also covers the “Mini English Bulldog” marketing label that catches many first-time adopters.

 Side-by-Side Comparison